smitroma/test.best/wp-content/plugins/kraken-image-optimizer/readme.txt

 * Added link to WP-CLI tools to readme.

 = 1.0.5.2 =
-* Removed hack which allows uploading of filenames with non-Latin alphabet, since Kraken API now supports it.
+* Removed hack which allows uploading of filenames with non-Latin alphabet, since Kraken.io API now supports it.
 * Updated readme with information about free account.

 = 1.0.5.1 =